History of iPhone 4S: The most amazing iPhone yet

 It's certainly not the device for everybody, but increasingly the iPhone is the device for most people.

-The iPhone 4 has been great, but had paid the "Retina tax" when it came to performance with that many pixels.
-The iPhone 4S once again brought performance back up, and rounded it out with better and more innovative features.
+The iPhone 4 was great, but had paid the "Retina tax" when it came to performance — that processor trying to push that many pixels.
+The iPhone 4S once again brought performance back up, and rounded it out with valuable new features.

-They claimed Samsung deliberately copied the iPhone (and iPad) to benefit from the marketing and consumer confidence Apple had worked hard for years to attain.
-While Apple didn't sue Google directly over Android, sentiment at Apple was basically that they'd been partners with both - Samsung in manufacturing and Google in services - had taught both how to make iPhone-class smartphones, and then watched in horror as both betrayed them and turned from partners into competitors.
+Apple claimed Samsung deliberately copied the iPhone (and iPad) to benefit from the marketing and consumer confidence Apple had worked hard for years to attain.
+While Apple didn't sue Google directly over Android, sentiment at Apple was basically that they'd been partners with Samsung in manufacturing and Google in services, had taught both how to make modern, iPhone-class smartphones, and then watched in horror as both betrayed them and turned from partners into competitors.

 That Samsung slavishly copied Apple while ramping up their own product line is indisputable.
-Product after product bore unmistakable, embarrassing similarity to Apple's.
+Product after product bore unabashed, unmistakable similarity to Apple's.
 The question was whether or not the copying was illegal.
 If it was, Samsung would be on the line for billions of dollars in damages.
 If it wasn't, Samsung would have brilliantly jumpstarted their way to smartphone dominance on Apple's dime.

-Tim Cook, who took over as Apple CEO following Steve Jobs' passing in October of 2011, has held the line on the lawsuits.
-However, he hasn't said anything to indicate he takes them as personally as Jobs did, and there's some feeling he's more open to a settlement than Jobs was.
+Tim Cook, who took over as Apple CEO following Steve Jobs' passing in October of 2011, initially held the line on the lawsuits.

 Tim Cook said he doesn't like litigation, but he also doesn't like other companies using what he feels are Apple innovations to sell competing products.
 Cook also took it a step further, saying Apple cannot become the developer for the world.